Are you a budding physician applying for your residency? If so, it’s a good idea to familiarize yourself with the ERAS timeline.

 During the third week of March, Match Week, the NRMP will release the results that indicate if you are matched into a residency program.

-This section is designated for your demographic and biographic information, any military service commitments you may have, and whether or not your are couples matching.
+This section is designated for your demographic and biographic information, any military service commitments you may have, and whether or not you are couples matching.
 You can also provide your NRMP match ID, which you will receive when registering for the NRMP Match.

 This section provides an opportunity for you to showcase personal qualities and attributes that are not covered in other parts of your application.
 You can use this space to describe your accomplishments and defining characteristics, giving insight into your unique identity.